-Arnold laughed and helped himself to a an inch of schnapps.
+Arnold laughed and helped himself to an inch of schnapps.
+"Brillig must be over eighty by now," he said.

-32 'The Syzygy: Anima and Animus," Aion, CW 9ii, par.
-29. I've never really cared much for that interpolation ('and he is not altogether wrong').
+32 "The Syzygy: Anima and Animus," Aion, CW 9ii, par.
+29. I've never really cared much for that interpolation ("and he is not altogether wrong").
 Still, I think Jung accurately captured a man's primitive reaction to an abrasive woman.